-Note: Never use any chemicals with the system pressurized!
+CAUTION: Never use any chemicals with the system pressurized!
 Always open the pressure relief valve 1/2 turn.
 Always follow the instructions for purging the chemicals as shown in the New System Startup section.

+Storage

-Storage: SC-1 prevents biological growth when your system sits idle.
+SC-1 prevents biological growth when your system is idle.
 It should not be used as a cleaning chemical, nor will it protect your system from freezing.
-An 8 oz. bag of SC-1 is mixed with three gallons of product or dechlorinated fresh water and circulated through the system for 10 minutes.
+A jar of SC-1 is mixed with 1 to 3 gallons of product or dechlorinated fresh water in a bucket and circulated through the system for 10 minutes.
 This treatment will protect the system for six months, after which the SC-1 treatment must be repeated.
 To use SC-1, follow the instructions for Storage Procedure.